Speak with an admissions advisor. 562-475-4604

 Attrition: ARC-PA Student Attrition Rate

-In compliance with 34 CFR 668.43, the Master of Science: Physician Assistant (MSPA) program at Southern California University of Health Sciences (SCU) provides information pertaining to professional licensure for the program.
+In compliance with 34 CFR 668.43, the Master of Science: Physician Assistant (MSPA) Program at Southern California University of Health Sciences (SCU) provides information pertaining to professional licensure for the program.
 Students should refer to the information below and contact the appropriate licensing board to ensure they will meet the licensure requirements in the state(s) in which they intend to practice upon graduation.

 Some states have requirements in addition to educational requirements – prospective and enrolled students are encouraged to research licensure requirements for the state that they intend to practice in.
 These licensure requirements vary from state to state.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be September 2032.
+The approximate date for the next validation review of the program by the ARC-PA will be September 2030.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

-The program’s accreditation history can be viewed on the ARC-PA website at https://www.arc-pa.org/wp-content/uploads/2021/07/Accreditation-History-SCUHS-F-249.pdf.
+The program’s accreditation history can be viewed on the ARC-PA website at https://www.arc-pa.org/wp-content/uploads/2023/04/Accreditation-History-SCUHS-F-249.pdf

 The main reason I chose to come here for PA school was the excellent staff and faculty.
 They were all lovely, helpful, and welcoming during the admissions process, including my interview.
 Once I stepped on campus, I felt like I was finally home.
 Getting that phone call that I was admitted to SCU was truly the best day of my life.
 I have completed my first year of school, and that feeling has not faded.
 Our cohort is very close with the faculty and staff, who are always available for help.
 I do not doubt that they are thoroughly preparing us for the PANCE exam and to be excellent providers.